maxamed1st/inboxassist/docs/architecture.md

 8. **Actions table**: generic enough for workflows and nested actions (`parentAction`).
 Tracks user/system role, status, and linked email.
 9. **Payments**: stored in `payments` table, credits updated atomically in `users.credits`.
 10. **Security**: Email and chat content must be encrypted at rest and in transit
+11. **billing**: Usage duration is tracked across events and Billing consumes once the system is done and updates credits